-Aren’t you just sick and tired of people waxing on about AI job destruction but clearly assuming they are just going to be fine as they are just so damn important and irreplaceable?
-Oh, wait, are you also guilty of this, too?
+Aren’t you just sick and tired of people waxing on about AI job destruction but clearly assume they are just going to be fine because they are just so damn important and irreplaceable?
+Oh, wait, you’re not also guilty of this, too, are you?

 The harsh reality is that we all have a price on our heads to be replaced.
-As long as you are employed by someone else, you are running that risk of pricing yourself out of your job, because you’re just not worth the cost to your employer anymore.
+As long as we are employed by someone else, we’re running the risk of pricing ourselves out of our jobs, because we’re just not worth the cost to our employers anymore.

 We’ve always been walking costs to our employers.
 AI has just exposed us more than ever

 Let’s cut through the noise and face our brutal truth head-on: we’re all vulnerable to AI, not just “them,” but you, me, everyone drawing a paycheck.
-It’s time we stop comfortably pontificating about AI’s impact on other industries and professions, while conveniently ignoring our own glaring susceptibility.
+It’s time we stopped comfortably pontificating about AI’s impact on other industries and professions, while conveniently ignoring our own glaring susceptibility.
 The harsh reality?
-Fail to evolve your work habits and embrace AI, and you’re setting yourself up for irrelevance—fast-tracked straight onto the scrapheap of outdated talent dinosaurs.
+Fail to evolve our work habits and embrace AI, and we’re setting ourselves up for irrelevance—fast-tracked straight onto the scrapheap of once-talented dinosaurs.

-Here’s a simple litmus test: you can spot an executive bluffing about their AI knowledge in under two minutes.
+Here’s a simple litmus test: we can spot an executive bluffing about their AI knowledge in under two minutes.
 The buzzwords flow freely, but practical application?
 Hmmm… And guess what?
-Everyone in your organization is quickly becoming adept at identifying the AI fakers.
+Most people in your organization are quickly becoming adept at identifying the AI fakers.
 Authentic understanding—real competence—is becoming the gold standard that separates valuable assets from costly liabilities.

 Leaders have avoided getting their hands dirty for decades, until now

-For decades, people have survived on weaving their wonderful bullshit without getting their hands dirty.
-I remember interviewing the RPA practice leaders across all the leading services firms and asking them to drill down into product functionality.
+For decades, people have survived on weaving their wonderful bullsh*t without getting their hands dirty.
+I remember once interviewing the RPA practice leaders across all the leading services firms and asking them to share their insights into the product functionality of the leading software tools.
 All of them failed to demonstrate any actual understanding of what these automation products actually did, beyond the usual rhetoric about “automating the enterprise”, infusing terms like “hyper” and “intelligent”.
 And they undoubtedly were dealing with clients who possessed equally scant knowledge of what these products did.
-In both cases, the leaders were dumping the real work down into the trenches of their organizations, where it inevitably faded into a series of failed pilot projects.
-Until now, it’s been pretty much the same with AI… but the core difference now is the bullshitters are quickly exposed.
+In both cases, the leaders were dumping the real work down into the trenches of their organizations, where it inevitably faded into a series of insignificant pilot projects.

-Tackling the elephant in the room: the delicate balance between your cost and your value
+Let’s tackle the elephant in the room: the delicate balance between your cost, your value, and your replaceability

-Here’s the cold, hard truth about employment today—you’re judged by one ruthless metric: how much you cost versus how much value you deliver.
-With AI reshaping expectations, the tipping point where your value fails to justify your price tag is frighteningly closer than most admit.
+Here’s the cold, hard truth about employment today—we’re judged by one ruthless metric: how much we cost versus how much value we deliver.
+With AI reshaping expectations, the tipping point where our value fails to justify our price tag is frighteningly closer than most of us will admit.

 The future of labor isn’t complicated—it’s about raw economics.
 For example, if you’re earning $200K+ annually, you’d better deliver exponentially greater value than someone at $75K with better AI chops.
 AI isn’t just another workplace tool—it’s an economic reset button that’s forcing every one of us to justify our salaries like never before.
 Young professionals, take note: this is your golden opportunity.
 If you can deliver equivalent or greater value at a fraction of the cost through adept AI integration, the future is yours to claim.